brianclee-gh/cube/README.md

 ## Installation
 Fork and clone this repo then run:

+CREATE config file using the example and your API key in the /server folder

 `npm install` in both root and /client folders

 `npm run prod:react` in root to run webpack in the client